 The Foundation for Dane County Parks is honored to partner with SSM Health and Dean Health Plan and Dane County Parks on the “Healthy Parks, Healthy You” initiative starting in 2021.
 The three-year partnership reflects our shared goals of improving health and providing inclusive programming.

-Over the next three years, we will partner in finding new, creative ways to engage youth, seniors, and their families in improving their mental, physical, and emotional health through the use of our beautiful Dane County Parks system.
+From 2021-2023, we will partner in finding new, creative ways to engage youth, seniors, and their families in improving their mental, physical, and emotional health through the use of our beautiful Dane County Parks system.
 Starting in 2021, we will increase awareness of the relationship of parks and nature to health.
 Under safe public health guidelines, we will also offer seasonal health-related activities and events that encourage family health and help area families build a greater familiarity and comfort with the variety of parks and outdoor spaces available right herein Dane County.

 Recently, the partnership coordinated a community COVID-19 vaccination event, which was a great success.
 More information is available on the vaccination event page.